Frequently Asked Questions

 There is no concept of distance range in binoculars/ telescopes.
-Depending on the magnification the equipment provides, it will bring an object that much closer, regardless of the distance (as long as you have line of sight).
-However, magnification isn't everything either!
+Depending on the magnification the equipment provides, it will bring an object that much closer, regardless of the distance (as long as you have line of sight). for instance, a magnification of 10x will bring the target 10 times closer (90% distance will be reduced) .
+Keep in mind that magnification isn't the only specification to consider while buying binoculars/ telescopes.
 For more details, refer the magnification sections here and here

 I'm a first time telescope user and I want to do astrophotography.
 What telescope should I buy?

 Astronomy is a vast field.
 Its a science.
 You will have to start with the basics and grow organically, there are no shortcuts.
 You will need to first start with basics of telescope (how to operate telescopes, what kind of telescopes are there, how do they work), basics of astronomy (what kind of objects are there in the sky, how to identify/ locate/ search for objects, how to find them in a telescope, how to navigate in the sky, etc), For this, you will have to start with simple visual observation and resist the temptation of astrophotography initially.
 Once you are familiar with operating a telescope and know your way around the skies, you can start simple photography using a smartphone and then gradually move to try out astrophotography with a DSLR / Astronomy Camera.
 Granted, knowing your end goal is important in deciding what telescope to buy, but some of the telescopes suitable for astrophotography are not easy for beginning astronomers to operate and have a higher learning curve, so its best to start with a basic telescope and buy a second one later on when you're ready for astrophotography (An alternative is to buy an intermediate model that is simple enough for beginners to learn and at the same time of high quality and compatible with external accessories for future astrophotography)

 I want a telescope which is travel friendly